 In 2016, McDonald’s completely rebranded their iconic red and yellow packaging to a completely fresh design.

-Even their storefronts began to look less like kiddie playhouses and more like living rooms, thereby encouraging their now-grownup customer base to visit their restaurants for a cup of coffee and to conduct informal business meetings.
+The fast food brand began to look less like kiddie playhouses and more like living rooms, thereby encouraging their now-grownup customer base to visit their restaurants for a cup of coffee and to conduct informal business meetings.
 This change was consistent across all their media as well.

 A consistent brand image can go a long way in creating a lasting relationship with your customers.
 The key is to be consistent across periods, media types, and customer touchpoints.

-Brand identity is how the company portrays itself to the customers, and how the brand wants the customer to perceive it.
+Brand identity is how the company portrays itself to the customers and how the brand wants the customer to perceive it.
 On the other hand, brand image is how the customers actually perceive the brand.

 What makes a brand image tricky is that control over it is almost non-existent.
 That’s why it’s important to always align with your brand identity in every single move you make as a brand.

 Does your brand believe in reliability as a core belief?
 Offer outstanding customer service and support.
 Is your brand voice encouraging and friendly?
 Be consistent with that across all news and platforms.
 Consistency with your identity is key to having a successful brand image.

 👀 Think of it this way: brands are like people.
 When you meet a new person, you subconsciously assess their personality—how they talk, look, and operate.
 Then, you begin to form a perception of this person based on your interactions.
 This perception of them can also be influenced by what other people tell you about them.